 Walking and Movement

-Of course, walking and any movement type of activities are always excellent as long as they can be performed safely.
+Of course, walking, tai chi and any physical activity as well as outdoor activities are always excellent as long as they can be performed safely.

 It may be that your senior loved one can follow a DVD of simple stretches or chair yoga exercises.
 Or just taking a walk with someone in the park or around the neighborhood could be a wonderful way to get some fresh air and some exercise.